 The use of gas lamps in Baltimore was ceremonially ended by Mayor Thomas D'Alessandro Jr., when he extinguished a lamp at Fawn St. and Slemmer Alley on August 14, 1957.

 While people of many ethnicities worked as lamplighters, we can consider how the political affiliations of the immigrant peoples of Baltimore was a bit more involved than considering your own personal world view, and affiliating with the political party that seems to mirror that best.
 Men and their families had a rather practical consideration to deal with, and the local ward boss was more than a neighbor with a sign out front during political seasons.
-Your livelihood itself was often dependent on whether you were in good standing with the local powers-that-be, and municipal employment was the desire for many who had just about enough of populating the laboring class.
+Your livelihood itself was often dependent on whether you were in good standing with the local powers-that-be, and municipal employment was the desire for many who had just about enough of populating the blue-collar laboring class.

 Italian-born Thomas D'Alessandro Sr. and family were a good example of this.
 He and his wife Mary had 13 children, and the family lived along Albemarle St. in Baltimore’s Little Italy.
 He worked as a laborer for the City of Baltimore for 37 years, and eventually moved up to clerk.
 Thomas wanted better for his children.